Skip to main content

 Human-led assessments verify every finding before including it in the report.
 If it is in the report, it is real, reproducible, and relevant.

-Why "scan and fix" does not work for vibe-coded apps
+Why "scan and fix" does not work for AI-built applications

 The standard workflow for automated scanners looks like this:

-For a vibe coder using Cursor or Claude Code, step 4 becomes: "paste the CVE description into the AI assistant and ask it to fix it."
+For a developer using Cursor or Claude Code, step 4 becomes: "paste the CVE description into the AI assistant and ask it to fix it."
 The problem is that generic CVE descriptions are optimized for human security engineers, not for AI coding assistants.

 A generic scanner output might say: